-'''

-.json.alert.message This field can used to match alert with only certain messages
+.json.alert.message This field can used to match alert with only certain messages alert_message This context variable will be set to the detailed message of the alert.

-'''

-.json.alert.alias This field is to match only the alerts with certain alias alert_message This context variable will be set to the detailed message of the alert.
+.json.alert.alias This field is to match only the alerts with certain alias alert_alias This context variable will be set to the alias of the alert.